 This program is a combination of classroom, laboratory, and clinical experience.
 Each student is required to carry personal health/medical insurance throughout their clinical rotations.
 Quarterly-based insurance for students may be purchased; further information is available through the Counseling and Advising Office.

 No student will be allowed at clinical sites without proof of insurance.

-Before starting the program, a student must provide a copy of a high school diploma or GED.
+Before starting the program, a student must provide a copy of a high school diploma or High School Equivalency Exam.
 To enter the program, a student must meet the prerequisite for college level reading, writing, and math.
 They must have completed a college-level math course, CAH 105 Computer Applications or the equivalent and a 5 credit Medical Terminology course.
 Students must maintain a B or above in all technical and general education courses to continue in the program.

 Students will have a criminal background check performed by the Washington State Patrol and the Washington State Board of Pharmacy prior to their clinical rotation.
 Students must be at least 18 years of age by the time clinical experience starts.
 Students must have current immunizations or laboratory verification of immune status.
 This could include, but not be limited to, Measles/Mumps/Rubella, Hepatitis B series, Tetanus/ Diphtheria, Flu, Tuberculosis Test, and Varicella, as required by contracts with clinical facilities and CDC recommendations.

 Students must have current CPR for the Healthcare Professional.
 Proof of immunizations should be submitted the first day of class, unless arrangements have been made with instructor.

 |ENGL& 101 or CMST& 220||English Composition I or Public Speaking||5|

 |MAT 107, MAT 108 or MATH& 141||Business Mathematics or Math for Health Occupations (preferred)

 |PSYC& 100 or SOC& 101||General Psychology (or higher, but not PSY 112)